Saisaihub/ektopas/README.md

-# Monte Carlo Simulation Infrastructure with Azure Containers
+# Containerised TOPAS Simulation

-Welcome to the Monte Carlo Simulation Infrastructure project utilizing Azure Containers.
-This repository contains the setup instructions and information on running simulations using containerized Topas 3.9 on the latest Ubuntu image in an Azure environment.
+This repository contains the setup instructions and information on running simulations using containerized Topas 3.9 on the latest Ubuntu image in both a local host machine and an Azure environment.

 ## Local Container Setup